 vuApp360 Dashboards

 vuApp360 Dashboards, pre-packaged with vuApp360, can be accessed by navigating to the Dashboards UI from the left navigation menu, Dashboards.
-On the Dashboards landing page, App Catalog can be accessed with the help of Search bar.
-The App Catalog dashboard is stored under the vuApp360 folder.
+On the Dashboards landing page, Service Catalog can be accessed with the help of Search bar.
+The Service Catalog dashboard is stored under the vuApp360 folder.

-After navigating to the vuApp360 dashboard, the landing page will be the App Catalog page as shown below:
+After navigating to the vuApp360 dashboard, the landing page will be the Service Catalog page as shown below:

 vuApp360 offers a variety of screens to provide you with valuable insights into your application's performance.
 Here are the available dashboards: